cloudstax/firecamp/catalog/postgres/README.md

 The FireCamp PostgreSQL container is based on the [official PostgreSQL Debian image](https://hub.docker.com/_/postgres/).
+Two volumes will be created, one for PostgreSQL WAL log, the other for all other data.
+The WAL log volume will be mounted to the /journal directory inside container.
 The data volume will be mounted to the /data directory inside container.
 The PostgreSQL data will be stored at the /data/db directory, and the config files are at the /data/conf directory.

 ## PostgreSQL Cluster